1910 Italy v France football match: Summary

-In the 13th minute, assisted by Arturo Boiocchi, Pietro Lana scored Italy's first historical goal with a 30-metre shot.
+In the 13th minute, Pietro Lana scored Italy's first historical goal, assisted by Arturo Boiocchi, with a 30-metre shot.
 Seven minutes later, Italy doubled the score as 19-year-old Virgilio Fossati scored another long-distance goal.
 Aldo Cevenini scored a third goal through a header, which was later disallowed for offside.
 Three minutes after half-time, France halved their deficit with Henri Bellocq.
-France's comeback hopes were cancelled since Pietro Lana scored a brace.
-Jean Ducret's free-kick meant the result would be 3–2.
-However, France would concede three more goals.
-Giuseppe Rizzi re-established the two-goal gap after collecting goalkeeper Louis Tessier's rebound, on a Francesco Calì's throw.
+France's comeback hopes were cancelled after Pietro Lana scored a brace.
+Jean Ducret's free-kick reduced the deficit to 3–2.
+However, France conceded three more goals.
+Giuseppe Rizzi re-established the two-goal gap after collecting goalkeeper Louis Tessier's rebound, on a Francesco Calì throw.
 Torino FC founder and right-winger Enrico Debernardi scored Italy's fifth goal.
 Finally, after a penalty had been awarded to Italy for handball on a Boiocchi's shoot, Pietro Lana made it 6–2 with a penalty kick, completing a hat-trick.